When you’re planning a visit to Maine, I’m pretty sure an iconic lighthouse is included in the itinerary.

 The lighthouse dates back to 1897 and is the only caisson-style light station in the U.S. that visitors can walk to.

-I first noticed this lighthouse during our scenic cruise and I immediately wanted to go there once I saw people walking on the break wall.
+I first noticed this lighthouse during our scenic cruise and immediately wanted to go there once I saw people walking on top of the breakwall.

 Half the fun of visiting this lighthouse is choosing which rocks you will step on to get to the end of the break wall.
 It’s like a giant walking puzzle path.

-The reward is a 360-view once you reach the lighthouse.
+The reward is a 360-degree view once you reach the lighthouse.

-I also have to note that I saw a fox roaming the college campus which was also a rare treat for me to see.
+I also want to note that I saw a fox roaming the college campus, which was also a rare treat for me to see.

 Ram Island Ledge Lighthouse

 Ram Island Ledge Lighthouse was built in 1905 to prevent shipwrecks on the reef.
-This granite lighthouse is privately owned and easiest to see by boat.
+This granite lighthouse is privately owned and is easiest to see from a boat.

-We noticed Ram Island Ledge Lighthouse in the distance during our scenic boat tour.
+We noticed Ram Island Ledge Lighthouse in the distance during the scenic boat tour.
 You can also see the lighthouse in the distance from Fort Williams Park.

 Cape Elizabeth Lighthouse